mc-robinson/benchmarking_platform_p23/README.md

 After this configuration file is appropriately modified, run the benchmark using the `run_benchmarks.py` script.
 Finally, an automatically generated markdown report of the results can be produced using produce report.py.

 An overview of these steps is below:

+0. Follow insructions to download data found in `data/README.md`
-0. Make sure the cas-env conda environment is active
+1. Make sure the cas-env conda environment is active
-1. Modify `BENCHMARK_CONFIG.md` as desired
+2. Modify `BENCHMARK_CONFIG.md` as desired
-2. `python run_benchmarks.py`
+3. `python run_benchmarks.py`
-3. `python produce_report.py`
+4. `python produce_report.py`

 The generated plots are found in `benchmark_results_plots` and the report is located at `benchmark_report.md`.